dnazarov1994/Weather-Hunter/README.md

 # Weather Hunter
 The Weather Hunter app allows user to see current weather **anywhere in the World** just by tapping a map!
+You don't have to know exactly the name of the city or town!
+This app is very helpful for your road trip or family vacation in the new location!

 ### Architecture
 The app has two view controller scenes: